Skip to main content

 Install the GitHub app

-Visit bounty.new/integrations/github and click Install GitHub App.
+Navigate to your organization’s integrations page at bounty.new/[slug]/integrations/github/[integration-id] and click Install GitHub App.

 2